The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect.

 - Tim Berners-Lee, W3C Director and inventor of the World Wide Web

 This is a reference document.
-It a repository of notes, facts, markpup clips, style clips, quotes, statistics, links, resources, tips, tricks, techniques, and best practices relating to A11y.
+It is a repository of notes, facts, markup clips, style clips, quotes, statistics, links, resources, tips, tricks, techniques, and best practices relating to A11y.
 Think of it as a very messy "brain dump."
 I collected them for my own use, but I hope someone else will find it helpful.

 This is incomplete.
 I will continue to expand it, but I have no plans to cover all aspects of Accessibility.